jihadkandil2/image-encryption-compression/README.md

 # Image Encryption and Compression

-Problem Definition:
+Problem Definition:-

+Image Encryption:
-Image Encryption: The process of encoding an image in a manner that only authorized individuals can access it, typically through a password.
+The process of encoding an image in a manner that only authorized individuals can access it, typically through a password.
 Encryption ensures that the original image remains concealed unless decrypted with the correct key.

+Image Compression:
-Image Compression: Reducing the size of digital images to economize storage or transmission requirements.
+Reducing the size of digital images to economize storage or transmission requirements.
 Compression methods aim to represent image data using fewer bits while preserving essential visual information.

 Some Usages:

 1.Secured and fast image transmission.
 2.Secured image storage .

 Project Requirements:

 // will be writen later

 Implementation requrired: